 How to Apply & Selection Process

-Note: Eligibility Requirements differ across the programs listed below.
-Please visit each programs website for a full list of program requirements.
+Additional eligibility requirements and selection processes differ for the three options listed below.
+Please visit each organization’s website for a full list of program requirements and processes.

 For more information please email us at Kp.Launch@kp.org.